Skip to content

 EthernetIP Parameters

 The EthernetIPParameters in the JSON configuration specify the setup for Ethernet/IP communication between a local system and a target device.
 These parameters are essential for facilitating data exchange using the Ethernet/IP protocol.
 The configuration includes the target device's IP address and port for establishing the connection.
 The PollingMs parameter defines the frequency of data polling, ensuring timely updates.
-Additionally, the DeviceName parameter identifies the target device within the network, simplifying device management and have a better understanding of the logs.

 Parameter Description Required Example Default Value

-IP Specify the IP address of the EthernetIP device.
+Ip Specify the IP address of the EthernetIP device.
 Yes "192.168.0.52" "127.0.0.1"

 PortEthernet Define a port for the EthernetIP device.
 No 44818 44818